Indonesia to pay Whoosh HSR debt to China from state funds: Minister

 Prasetyo did not specify the exact amount of debt owed to China, according to CNBC.

-The 142km line from Jakarta to Bandung, Southeast Asia’s first high-speed rail (HSR), began operating commercially in 2023 and ferries 20,000 to 30,000 passengers daily.
+The 142km line from Jakarta to Bandung, Southeast Asia’s first HSR, began operating commercially in 2023 and ferries 20,000 to 30,000 passengers daily.
 It cost about US$7.3 billion, three quarters of which was financed by Indonesia through loans from the China Development Bank.

 Prasetyo added that technical discussions on the repayment mechanism are still underway, with negotiations led by Rosan Perkasa Roeslani, the CEO of Indonesia’s sovereign wealth fund Danantara.